Create an account

 8. Pack your bag correctly

 Ensure you have lots of warm layers on, and make sure there is extra layer in your bag.
 Bring something to sit on too if you’re ever taking a break.
 We like the Thermarest Z seat.
-Also, a small thermos of hot tea with lots of honey really hits the spot when you’re on the trail.
+Also, a small thermos of hot tea with lots of honey really hits the spot when you’re on the walking on winter trails.
 It’ll warm you up and give you a little boost too.

-Poles are an enormous help on icy sections.
+Poles are an enormous help when navigating icy sections along winter trails.
 They are also an enormous help when heading downhill.
-Heck, poles are great at practically all points of the trail.
+Heck, poles are great at practically all points of the trail!

-This is the best advice, just keep on learning.
-Take a course on snowshoeing, winter hiking, avalanche training or backcountry skiing with local guiding companies.
+This is the best advice: just keep on learning.
+If you want to gain experience and confidence when exploring winter trails, take a course on snowshoeing, winter hiking, avalanche training or backcountry skiing with local guiding companies.
 This is a great way to learn more, meet interesting people and have safe, epic days.
 You’ll be shedding that winter fat in no time!

 Winter in the Rockies Articles